monash-emu/AuTuMN/README.md

 AuTuMN
 ======

-A dynamic population model of TB transmission.

-This is a set of Python models that modularizes the development of population transmission models and allows a pluggable API to other system.
-In particular, this is designed to interface with the Optima suite of software.
+This is a set of Python models that modularizes the development of dynamic transmission models and allows a pluggable API to other system.
+Applied to Tuberculosis.

 # Files

-- model.py: Underlying transmission dynamic model.
-Running this won't show you anything in the console window
+- model.py: underlying transmission dynamic model.
 - plotting.py: plotting results of the model
-- spreadsheet.py: This reads data in input.xlsx and import into model.py.
-Again it will needed to reflect the changes we will make to model.py and consequently input.xlsx; and I am happy to do this as well.
+- spreadsheet.py: reads data from input.xlsx
+- settings: parameters for model

 # TODO

-- Get Bosco to teach us Github - @done
-- Get Dr Bosco Ph to teach DrDr Jim and Dr Tan Github @done
-- Start programming in Github @done
-- Change current working code for simple model over to object-oriented / something close to the final "look" of the code @done
-- Start developing transmission model
-- Very simple model @done
-- Link transmission model to Excel inputs spreadsheet - Tan will lead
-- Link to minimisation algorithm - will have some sub-sections @done
 - Link to minimisation algorithm written by UNSW Optima
-- Develop Bayesian / machine learning code for refining model inputs @done
 - Run code for example country
 - Link to macroeconomic model
 - Write reports
 - Write scientific papers
-Created on Wed Nov 11 18:07:45 2015

-1. MAKE IT PRODUCE GRAPHICAL CURVES
-2. WHEN HAVING A SPENDING AMOUNT, USE THE COST-COVERAGE CURVE TO GET THE CORRESPONDING COVERAGE LEVEL
-3. USE THE COVERAGE LEVEL VALUE FROM (2), USE THE COVERAGE-OUTCOME CURVE TO GET THE CORRESPONDING OUTCOME VALUE
-4. USE THE OUTCOME VALUE FROM 3 AND FEED IT INTO JAMES' TRANSMISSION DYNAMIC MODEL
-5. ADD MORE COMPLEXITY: MULTIPLE INTERVENTIONS, SAME INTERVENTIONS AFFECTING DIFFERENT OUTCOMES, COSTVERAGE LEVEL FOR EVERY GIVEN YEAR ETC.

-# Model type (stage 4)

-For this model, we focus on a model with pulmonary status, and complex disease state and treatment.
+- make cost-coverage curves from data
+- feed cost-coverage curves into model
+- add more complexity

+- introduction to Github - @done
+- convert to object-oriented code @done
+- start transmission model @done
+- simple model @done
+- Link transmission model to Excel inputs spreadsheet @done
+- Link to minimisation algorithm - will have some sub-sections @done
+- produce graphical curves @done

+# Current TB dynamic transmission model

 ## Compartments